lcpp-org/RustBCA/README.md

 ## Installation

-Without optional features, `rustBCA` should compile with `cargo` alone on Windows, MacOS, and Linux systems.
+Without optional features, `RustBCA` should compile with `cargo` alone on Windows, MacOS, and Linux systems.

 [HDF5] for particle list input has been tested on Windows, but version 1.10.6 must be used.